oxyplugins/oxyextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.3.0 ( Febrary 09, 2021 ) =
+* [Dynamic Tabs] - New component for adding tabs populated by repeater fields. (accordion option for mobile).
+* [Carousel Builder] - Added option to auto-calc cell width based on number of visible cells needed.
+* [Carousel Builder] - Added option to resume autoplay X milliseconds after ending user interaction.
+* [Carousel Builder] - Galleries now support image lazy loading.
+* [Carousel Builder] - Added support for syncing carousels (2-way syncing).
+* [Carousel Builder] - Added option to fade in carousel only after initializing is finished, to help prevent FOUC.
+* [OffCanvas] - Added burger syncing for animating two separate burger triggers.
+* [Infinite Scroller] - Now supports being used with Masonry / Isotope layouts (including when using filters).
+* [Header Search] - Added support for use with Polylang.
+* [Header Search] - Added option to add text to the search button.
+* [Lightbox] - Manual mode now supports elements added to page dynamically (i.e., posts in infinite scroller, WPGridbuilder etc).
+* [Mega Menu] - Added horizontal alignments & margins for more control over positioning of dropdown links.
+* [Lightbox] - More animation options (can now be previewed inside the builder).
+* [Lightbox] - Images no longer stretch inside the lightbox in the builder.
+* [Lightbox] - Fixed the issue with inline lightboxes not scrollable on some iPads.
+* [Carousel Builder] - Fixed the issue with background lazy loading needing image lazy loading also being enabled.
+* [OffCanvas] - Fixed the conflict when using "prevent scroll" with push type offcanvas.

 = 1.2.9 ( January 25, 2021 ) =
 * [Lightbox] - New component for visually building lightboxes, support for AJAX, iFrame, Inline, Video, Image Galleries or external links.